Bell-ringer: Small-arc swinging

 The swinging of bells through a small arc of movement does not allow the ringer to control the speed of the bell striking.
 Thus a number of bells rung together in this way results in an uncoordinated sound as the bells each swing at their own speed dictated by the physics of a simple pendulum.
 Sometimes the bells are spaced out, and sometimes they strike simultaneously.
 This randomness also occurs with motorised bells ringing together.
 This a common method of ringing where full-circle bells do not exist, and requires little skill.

 Safety

-It has been asserted that the Middle Ages, it was believed that the sound of a bell could disperse thunder. and that many bell-ringers were electrocuted as a result.
-In France between the years 1753 and 1786, 103 bell-ringers were killed during thunderstorms as a result of holding on to wet bell ropes.
+It has been asserted that the Middle Ages, it was believed that the sound of a bell could disperse thunder and that many bell-ringers were electrocuted as a result.
+In France between the years 1753 and 1786, 103 bell-ringers were killed during thunderstorms as a result of holding onto wet bell ropes.
 The Parlement of Paris enforced an edict in 1786 to prohibit the practice.
-Deaths likely continued until the 19th century, when the lightning rod came into general use.
+Deaths likely continued until the 19th century when the lightning rod came into general use.

 A Spanish study measured the sound pressure levels at 120 dB inside a bell tower.
 Despite this, little occupational hearing damage was found in bell ringers, likely because of the sound being brief in duration.

 Decline

-By the late 1940s, the Church of Sweden increasingly began to automate the ringing of its church bells, and dismiss its employed bell-ringers.
+By the late 1940s, the Church of Sweden increasingly began to automate the ringing of its church bells and dismiss its employed bell-ringers.